INTERVIEW | 'INDIA coalition will grow stronger as we move ahead', says Congress chief Kharge

 BJP is so unnerved that it is comparing the coalition’s name to terror outfits and the symbol of slavery – East India Company, says Congress president Mallikarjun Kharge

-In an exclusive interview with this newspaper, Congress president Mallikarjun Kharge said that 'INDIA' (Indian National Developmental Inclusive Alliance) is determined to address real issues concerning people such as unemployment, income inequality and inflation and provide an alternative agenda for governance based on inclusiveness and social justice.
+In an exclusive interview with The New Indian Express, Congress president Mallikarjun Kharge said that 'INDIA' (Indian National Developmental Inclusive Alliance) is determined to address real issues concerning people such as unemployment, income inequality and inflation and provide an alternative agenda for governance based on inclusiveness and social justice.

 As you gather UPA alliance partners, would it be wrong to say that the difficulties of pulling along the 26 parties without being in power in the centre are more than, let’s say, in the past, like in 2004 and 2009?